-These financial statements for FY 2019 and FY 2018 (prior-year) are presented on a comparative basis.
+These financial statements for Fiscal Year (FY) 2020 and FY 2019 (prior-year) are presented on a comparative basis.
 They report the financial position and results of operations of the NRC as required by the Chief Financial Officers Act of 1990 and the Government Management Reform Act of 1994.
-These financial statements were prepared from the books and records of the NRC in conformance with generally accepted accounting principles (GAAP) for Federal entities of the United States and the form and content for entity financial statements specified in OMB Circular A-136.
+These financial statements were prepared from the books and records of the NRC in conformance with GAAP for Federal entities of the United States and the form and content for entity financial statements specified in OMB Circular A-136.
 GAAP for Federal entities are the standards prescribed by the Federal Accounting Standards Advisory Board (FASAB).
 The FASAB has been recognized by the American Institute of Certified Public Accountants (AICPA) as the official accounting standard setting authority for the Federal government.
 These statements are different from the financial reports prepared by the NRC in compliance with OMB directives, which are used to monitor and control the NRC's use of budgetary resources.